kaohman/jeopardy/README.md

 ### Primary Technologies Used:
-HTML
+ - HTML
-CSS
+ - CSS
-Javascript
+ - Javascript

+### Test Driven Development:
-TDD: Mocha & Chai
+Jeopardy uses Mocha and Chai for testing

+Run with npm test from the associated root directory

 ### Enhancements: